-Patients with adrenal masses adrenocortical carcinoma (ACC) and malignant pheochromocytomas (MPH) are found with a low incidence but very unfavorable prognosis.
-Due to this poor clinical outcome, concomitant hormone dysregulation and limited treatment options the two cancer entities have severe impact on affected patients.
+Patients with adrenal masses adrenocortical carcinoma (ACC) and malignant pheochromocytomas (MPH) are found with a low incidence but a very unfavorable prognosis.
+Due to this poor clinical outcome, concomitant hormone dysregulation, and limited treatment options the two cancer entities have a severe impact on affected patients.
 However, the rarity of the tumors also impedes clinical studies which are affected by fragmentation and low cohort sizes.

-- Structuring European clinical and translational research through implementation of a virtual research environment (VRE)
+- Structuring European clinical and translational research through the implementation of a virtual research environment (VRE)

-- Improving clinical outcome of patients with adrenal cancer by conducting interventional trials carried out by European centres of excellence
+- Improving clinical outcomes of patients with adrenal cancer by conducting interventional trials carried out by European centers of excellence

 - Improvement of differential diagnosis and risk stratification of adrenal cancer